 extolled the virtues of Broadcast eXchange Format (BXF), a data-exchange and

-seamlessly with master control automation.
-But while BXF hold great promise,
+with master control automation.
+But while BXF hold great promise, vendors says

 As the advertising market starts to rebound, providers of